it4biz/indicator-voting-system-plugin/README.md

 * Like or Not
 * Usuability
 * Performance
-* Use (Daily, Weekly, Monthly, Quarter, Semestralmente or Anual)
+* Use (Daily, Weekly, Monthly, Quarter, Semestral or Anual)

 Dashboard to Vote